 Revenue Recognition.
 Revenue is recognized upon shipment provided persuasive evidence of a contract exists, (such as when a purchase order or contract is received from a customer), the price is fixed, the product meets its specifications, title and ownership have transferred to the customer, and there is reasonable assurance of collection of the sales proceeds.
 In those few instances where a given sale involves post shipment obligations, formal customer acceptance documents, or subjective rights of return, revenue is not recognized until all post-shipment conditions have been satisfied and there is reasonable assurance of collection of the sales proceeds.
 The majority of our products have shipping terms that are free on board (FOB) or free carrier alongside (FCA) shipping point, which means that EMCORE fulfills its delivery obligation when the goods are handed over to the freight carrier at our shipping dock.
 This means the buyer bears all costs and risks of loss or damage to the goods from that point.
 In certain cases, EMCORE ships its products cost insurance and freight (CIF).
 Under this arrangement, revenue is recognized under FCA shipping point terms, but EMCORE pays (and bills the customer) for the cost of shipping and insurance to the customer's designated location.
 EMCORE accounts for shipping and related transportation costs by recording the charges that are invoiced to customers as revenue, with the corresponding cost recorded as cost of revenue.
-In those instances where inventory is maintained at a consigned location, revenue is recognized only when our customer pulls product for its use and title and ownership have transferred to the customer.
-Revenue from time and material contracts is recognized at the contractual rates as labor hours and direct expenses are incurred.
+In those instances where inventory is maintained at a consigned location, revenue is recognized at the contractual rates as labor hours and direct expenses are incurred.
 EMCORE also generates service revenue from hardware repairs and calibrations that is recognized as revenue upon completion of the service.
 Any cost of warranties and remaining obligations that are inconsequential or perfunctory are accrued when the corresponding revenue is recognized.

-Distributors - EMCORE uses a number of distributors around the world.
+Distributors- EMCORE uses a number of distributors around the world.
 In accordance with Staff Accounting Bulletin ("SAB") No. 104, Revenue Recognition, EMCORE recognizes revenue upon shipment of product to these distributors.
 Title and risk of loss pass to the distributors upon shipment, and our distributors are contractually obligated to pay EMCORE on standard commercial terms, just like our other direct customers.
 EMCORE does not sell to its distributors on consignment and, except in the event of product discontinuance, does not give distributors a right of return.

-Solar Panel Contracts - EMCORE records revenue from certain solar panel contracts using the percentage-ofcompletion method.
+Solar Panel Contracts - EMCORE records revenue from certain solar panel contracts using the percentage-of-completion method.
 Revenue is recognized in proportion to actual costs incurred compared to total anticipated costs expected to be incurred for each contract.
 If estimates of costs to complete long-term contracts indicate a loss, a provision is made for the total loss anticipated.
 EMCORE has numerous contracts that are in various stages of completion.
 Such contracts require estimates to determine the appropriate cost and revenue recognition.
 EMCORE uses all available information in determining dependable estimates of the extent of progress towards completion, contract revenue, and contract costs.
 Estimates are revised as additional information becomes available.